/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 set -o pipefail # Ensure pipe commands return non-zero if any component fails

-These three lines transform how your Bash script handles errors.
+These three lines change how your Bash script handles errors.
 Instead of silently continuing after failures, your script will terminate immediately when problems occur.

 2. Check exit codes explicitly